 It's not unusual at all for people to feel down during the holidays, and even have the thought that "maybe I'm depressed."
 So, if that’s you, you’re not alone.

 Despite the opportunities to be around others (family, friends, coworkers) celebrating, holidays can be some of the loneliest times of the year for many of us.
 This is one of the biggest reasons some people say, "I hate the holidays."

 And sadly, depression at this time of year, or depression that has gone untreated at any time of year, can lead to problems with addictions and other forms of self-medication, or ways to escape or avoid others and their joy.

 Feeling Depressed Is Common

 1. Focusing on what you don't have.
-This can be a tough at certain times of the year, like at Christmas or our birthday, when we get asked what we want.
-The honest answer for many of us of what we truly want is one we don't want to say and know no one can really give to us.
+This can be a tough at certain times of the year, like at Christmas or our birthday, when we typically get asked what we want.

-- For a guy I am counseling right now what he wants more than anything is his family back.
+- A guy I am counseling right now wants more than anything to have his family back

 - Another person wants to be in a relationship with someone who really loves them.
 Not someone who just says it now and then, but who shows it every day.

 Unfortunately, none of these are things that be offered as a gift, but focusing on these painful desires to the exclusion of almost everything else can lead to depression.

 It's really easy to focus on what we want, but don't have.
 It doesn't matter if it's a different job, happier relationship, where we are in life.
 When we make our focus what we don't have, we fuel our discontent and bring ourselves down.